nablarch/nablarch-document/en/application_framework/application_framework/blank_project/addin_gsp.rst

   If the execution fails, check if any restrictions specific to the RDBMS are violated.

-  For restrictions specific to the RDBMS, refer to "Common Goal Parameters" at https://github.com/coastland/gsp-dba-maven-plugin (external site).
+  For restrictions specific to the RDBMS, refer to "Common Goal Parameters" at `gsp-dba-maven-plugin(external site) <https://github.com/coastland/gsp-dba-maven-plugin/tree/4.x.x-main/en>`_ .

 **2. Install the dump file to the local repository by executing the following command.**